MontyTRC89/TombEngine/README.md

 > 4) Compile again
 4) Once that is done, you should now be able to go to TombEditor, make a simple level, compile and run it with TombEngine

+# Disclaimer

+I don't work for/have ever worked for Core Design, Eidos Interactive or Square Enix.
+This is a hobby project.
+I don't want this code to be sold since Tomb Raider is a registered trademark of Square Enix.
+The code is currently open source to allow more people to improve the engine and for study purposes.
+I'm not responsible for illegal use of this source code.
+This source code is released as-is and it's maintained by me and by other (not paid) contributors in our free time.

 # Credits

+**Not in order of importance**

+**Sorry if you have been missed on the list, please let us know and we can add you to the credit list.**

 ## Developers
 - MontyTRC (Project Leader)
+- Lwmte (general coding, code cleanups, and bug fixing)
+- Sezz (state refactoring, general coding and bug fixing)
+- Troye (general coding, refactoring)
-- ChocolateFan
+- ChocolateFan (general coding)
-- Gancian
-- Krys
+- Krys (general coding)
+- Squidshire (Hispidence) (lua implementation and bug fixing)
+- RicardoLuis0 (general coding)
+- Raildex (renderer refactoring & general coding)
+- TokyoSU (Decompiling Vehicles & Entities)
+- Gancian (general coding)
-- Lwmte
+- WolfCheese (General coding)
-- Moooonyeah (Jumanji)
+- Moooonyeah (Jumanji) (entity decompilation)
-- Raildex
-- RicardoLuis0
-- Sezz
+- Stranger1992 (Sounds Project)

+## Testers
 - Stranger1992
+- RemRem
+- Kubsy
-- Squidshire (Hispidence)
+- Kamillos
-- TokyoSU
+- Caesum
-- Troye
+- Lore
 - WolfCheese

-## Quality Assurance / Testing
-- Caesum
 - Dustie
+- Lgg_productions
 - JoeyQuint
-- Kamillos
-- Kubsy
-- Lgg_productions
-- Lore
-- Stranger1992
-- RemRem
-- WolfCheese

-**Sorry if you have been missed on the list, please let us know and we can add you to the credit list.**